RLee063/Courses/k-s-g/README.md

 ksg, short for k1ll3r-stack-guard, is a little small and tiny util for adding `canary`.

+## Details

+* Only implement those functions with array.
+* All implementations trying presented through inline.

 ## Build & Install

-Target x84(-64) support was integrated in default, if you want to try somthing on other arch, see [Example Plus](#example-plus).
+Target x84(-64) support was integrated in default, if you want to try somthing on other archs, see [Example Plus](#example-plus).

 ```Shell
 mkdir build